-- Dignity, compassion and justice
+- Dignity, compassion, and justice

 Each person is created in God’s image.
 We respect this God-given right to dignity and, inspired by the life of Jesus, show love and compassion for all people.
-Through proclamation of the gospel, through worship and as servants of God working for healing and justice in the world, we uphold and seek to protect the dignity and human rights of all people.
+Through the proclamation of the gospel, through worship, and as servants of God working for healing and justice in the world, we uphold and seek to protect the dignity and human rights of all people.

-As a people of God, we embody forgiveness in speech, action and relationships, and our ministry in reconciliation is foundational.
+As a people of God, we embody forgiveness in speech, action, and relationships, and our ministry in reconciliation is foundational.

 - Inclusion and diversity

 As Christ’s church, we value the richness of God’s creation and offer a radical welcome to all people, appreciating our common humanity and our differences.
 We are a church that does not view diversity as a barrier to unity.
-We recognize and will challenge dynamics of power and privilege that create barriers to participation and equity in this church and society.
+We recognize and will challenge the dynamics of power and privilege that create barriers to participation and equity in this church and society.

 - Courage and openness to change

-Because we trust in God’s promise and understand faith to be a living, daring confidence in God’s grace, we are emboldened to embrace learning and change in our spiritual and institutional journey as church.
+Because we trust in God’s promise and understand faith to be a living, daring confidence in God’s grace, we are emboldened to embrace learning and change in our spiritual and institutional journey as a church.
 This means we are open to new ways and willing to take risks to discover God’s plan for this church.